 As well as many permanent displays celebrating Redcliffe’s past, there is a temporary exhibition gallery.
 A dedicated space for exhibitions set up with the help of local historical groups and touring exhibitions from state and national museums.

 The Museum Shop stocks a range of historical books, DVDs, souvenirs and giftware.
 A great way to continue the learning long after your visit.
-You could find a gift or a treat for yourself or your family and take home a piece of Redcliffe’s history.
+Find a special gift for friends, family or even to treat yourself!

-Redcliffe Historical Society has a number of merchandising lines that are marketed through the Museum.
-All profits from these lines go the Redcliffe Historical Society, a hard working team dedicated to educating locals and visitors on the history of this wonderful part of the world.
+Redcliffe Historical Society has a number of merchandising lines available at the Museum.
+All profits from these sales go the Redcliffe Historical Society, a hard working team dedicated to educating locals and visitors on the history of this wonderful part of the world.

 40 min drive north of Brisbane City, there are many free car parks all over the peninsula with a large free car park at the museum.
 Hornibrook and Kangaroo bus lines connect from Brisbane and Caboolture respectively.
 You can catch a metropolitan train service to nearby Kippa-Ring with regular bus services commuting to the Redcliffe foreshore.